 What Should You Include in a Freelancer Invoice?

 A good freelance invoice must have the following;

 A professional header

-It is the first item to have on the invoice.
+It is the first item to have on the freelance invoice template.
 It includes the name of the business, your full name, or even your business logo if you have one.
 It should be readable and professionally written.
 The fonts used for the header must be bigger than the rest of the text on the invoice and should be in bold too.

 Your contact information

 Includes your email address, your phone number, and the website on your invoice.
 All these details come under your business name.
 For easy readability, split the information into several lines.

 The client’s contact information is written on the opposite side of your contact information, or you can align it on the left.
 Here you can write all the client’s contact information, including the name, address, phone number, website, and email address.

 An invoice number is an identifier that helps you track your invoices.
 It should be done sequentially so that you don’t get confused.
 The invoice number is written on the left side of the freelance invoice template just below all the contact information.

 The date prepared